-Additionally, there was no understanding that for millions of people like myself, secondhand drinking is a breeding ground for adverse childhood experiences, nor did we know that one in four children live in families with a parent addicted to alcohol, according to the National Association for Children of Alcoholics (NACoA).
+Additionally, there was no understanding that for millions of people like myself, secondhand drinking is a breeding ground for adverse childhood experiences, nor did we know that one in four children live in families with a parent addicted to alcohol, according to the National Association for Children of Addiction (NACoA).

 Thus, without my bingeing and purging to focus on, the voice had shifted to its root cause – coping with secondhand drinking – as it tried to help me dodge, control, make up for, get ahead of, minimize, blame, shame, rationalize, condone and condemn my various loved ones’ drinking behaviors.
 Drinking behaviors I’d first experienced with the onset of my mother’s alcohol use disorder (aka alcohol misuse | alcoholism) when I was a young teen.
 Drinking behaviors that multiplied, as the numbers of loved ones with alcohol use disorders in my life multiplied over the ensuing decades.